Cooktown, a small town located in the northernmost region of Queensland, is steeped in history and culture.

 The hotel was built in 1874, and originally it was called The White Horse Hotel, and later The Commercial Hotel.
 Today it is a place of great food (we really liked it!), entertainment and accommodation.

 If you like seafood, this is the place where you can get really good oysters, mussels, prawns or fish.
 Don’t worry, they offer awesome steaks too.

 #9 Relax on beaches around Cooktown

-Waters around Cooktown are crocs territory, so being aware of that head off to one of the two beaches in Cooktown.
+Waters around town are crocs territory, so being aware of that head off to one of the two beaches.